MitchellSingleton/docker-airconnect/README.md

 `./aircast-x86-64 -d all=debug` - will run the app and output a debug based log in an interactive mode

 If you perform any testing inside the container, it is suggested to completely restart the container after testing to be sure there are no incompatibilities.
+If there is a mounted volume, please ensure that it is doublechecked for correctness.

 # Appreciation
 If you like what I've created, please consider contributing: